St Kilda has rightful claim to the status of 'trail-blazer' when it comes to Indigenous footballers.

 He played just 17 games over two seasons as the 12th Aboriginal player to play at VFL level in the first 55 years of the league.

-Throughout the 1980s and early 1990s, St Kilda led the way with recruiting indigenous footballers.
+The 1980s and early 1990s saw St Kilda lead the way with recruiting Indigenous footballers.

 But none were as extraordinary as Nicky Winmar.

 The boy from Pingelly left an inspiring legacy across his 12 seasons at Moorabbin, playing 230 games for the red, white and black and becoming the first ever Indigenous player to reach the prestigious 200-game milestone.

 But it is Winmar’s stand against racial vilification in 1993 that defined his career, with his proud gesture immortalised in Australian sporting history; its significance to a nation and a people unparalleled.

 Today, the club's rich indigenous legacy continues through Jade Gresham, Ben Long, Paddy Ryder and Bradley Hill, each enriching the Saints with their proud culture and aptitude for the unbelievable.

 In 2021, St Kilda proudly wore an Indigenous guernsey designed by Winmar across Sir Doug Nicholls Round.
 The moment coincided the Winmar-led documentary, The Ripple Effect, and affiliated program Point + Be Proud, which aims to educate the community about the ongoing impacts of racism on Indigenous mental health and wellbeing.